KristerSJakobsson/solnp/docs/source/pysolnp.rst

     $ pip install --no-binary :all: pysolnp

-Note that this require CMake and other C++ solnp dependencies, see C++ solnp installation instructions for details.
+Note that this require CMake.

 Method
 ------